 - Add the garlic and cook for 1 minute.

 - Add the tomatoes, tomato paste, basil, chicken stock, salt, and pepper and stir well.

 - Bring the soup to a boil, lower the heat, and simmer, uncovered, for 30 minutes, until the tomatoes are very tender.

 - Return to the pot, if applicable, and then add the almond milk and stir to combine.

 - Season to taste with any additional salt and/or pepper.

-- Reheat the blended soup over low heat just until heated through and serve with finely chopped basil leaves and/or croutons.
+* Reheat the blended soup over medium heat just until heated through and serve with finely chopped basil leaves.

 This post contains affiliate links for products I use frequently and highly recommend.